Precious (Depeche Mode song): Chart performance

 In the United States, where "Precious" was serviced to radio on 26 September 2005, the song debuted at No. 99 on the Billboard Hot 100 and rose its highest position, No. 71, the following issue, 7 November 2005.
 It spent only one more week on the Hot 100, at No. 80, before leaving the listing.
 The single found better success on the Billboard dance charts, topping both the Hot Dance Club Play and Hot Dance Singles Sales rankings on 29 October 2005.
 It additionally found peaks of No. 6 on the Adult Alternative Songs chart, No. 23 on the Modern Rock Tracks chart, and No. 32 on the Adult Top 40.
 On the Canadian Singles Chart, the record reached No. 2 and remained on the listing for 12 weeks.

 Music video

-The music video for "Precious" features the band performing on an empty, computer-generated cruise ship, before walking out into an alien-looking (also CG) forest.
+The music video for "Precious" features the band performing on an empty, computer-generated ocean liner, before walking out into an alien-looking (also CG) forest.
 The video was directed by Uwe Flade, who directed the "Enjoy the Silence 04" video, and was leaked online before the song's release.